Spacefish/pnrpd/README.md

 # pnrpd
-PNRP Daemon implementing the PNRP Protocol for distributed name resolution
+Platform independent PNRP Daemon implementing the PNRP Protocol for distributed name resolution

 # Description
 This is my first attempt to hack some daemon in C for linux.
 I never wrote a lot of C code before so please excuse my bad style..